kachurun/opfs-worker/README.md

 #### `watch(path: string): Promise<void>`

 Start watching a file or directory for changes.
-Detected changes are sent to the callback provided to `mount`.
-The polling interval is configured globally when calling `mount`.
+Detected changes are sent to the callback provided to the constructor.
+The polling interval is configured globally when creating the worker instance.

 ```typescript
 await fs.watch('/docs');